 The Industrial Revolution was then in full swing and vast fortunes were being made.
 Englishmen were optimistically investing a lot of money, sometimes in risky projects.
 Several Londoners joined the ‘black gold-rush’ in the South Wales Coalfield.
 In the early 1800’s George decided to get in on the act by forming a partnership with some Swansea copper smelters.
-Later he worked with Charles Raby, the iron master of Llanelli.
+Later he worked with Alexander Raby, the iron master of Llanelli.

 In 1806 George Bowser and his family moved from Middlesex to Kidwelly.
 He started coal mining in Bryndias, Pinged, and built a house nearby.
 In January 1807 he acquired Cwm Capel, and four other small mines nearby.
 Bowser invested heavily in their development and he also built Kenros House.
 However, the only available shipping place, Barnaby Pill, was woefully inadequate.
 In July 1809, Bowser laid out plans for a tram road and canal to a new shipping point at Carreg Edwig, near the site of the Old Harbour.
 This was a difficult and expensive undertaking and it also proved inadequate.